 According to the Frederick News-Post, Jenkins said he was “proud” of both deputies.”

-“They’re a great couple, they’re both great deputies, and again, it’s a reflection on the agency as a whole,” he said.
+“They’re a great couple, they’re both great deputies and again, it’s a reflection on the agency as a whole,” he said.

-For example, a former addict named Cyndi credits Ensor for helping her gain control of her life from her addiction.
+A former addict named Cyndi credits Ensor for helping her gain control of her life from her addiction.

 From addict to a business owner, Ensor walked her through fixing her legal mess.